 “For us, it also means we can make sure we are spending our funding better and be ahead of projects and contracts rather than being reactive.”

-Avard said, by using SurePact, project and contract managers can identify the risks and outline mitigation strategies in place in less than 30 or 40 minutes.
+Avard said, by using SurePact -software for local Governments, project and contract managers can identify the risks and outline mitigation strategies in place in less than 30 or 40 minutes.

 “A lack of resources, time and long-term strategic thinking have long been the undoing of companies and time poor on the ground managers who are unable to track and mitigate against cost blow outs,” she said.

-“Our solution reduces the risk of unexpected cost and time blowouts by tracking compounding risks throughout the delivery stages.”
+“Our software for local Governments reduces the risk of unexpected cost and time blowouts by tracking compounding risks throughout the delivery stages.”

 Wrigglesworth will be joining keynote speaker and board member of the World Trade Symposium, Australian businesswoman and 20-year tech sector veteran, Leanne Kemp at the official launch of SurePact on November 26 in Brisbane.